sarsatis/kubernetes-devops-security/README.md

-check sonarQube-jenkins-scanner plugin and its documentation to configure sonarqube in confiure system https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/jenkins-extension-sonarqube/ to create token go to sonarqube ui --> my account --> security --> create token and add webhook in sonarqube ui aswell
+check sonarQube-jenkins-scanner plugin and its documentation to configure sonarqube in confiure system https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/jenkins-extension-sonarqube/ to create token go to sonarqube ui --> my account --> security --> create token and add webhook in sonarqube ui aswell http://34.28.94.32:30685/sonarqube-webhook/

+commented un used imports to resolve code smells